syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-The following screenshot illustrates the second tab contents in tab and the final hotel menu with rating, description, and ingredients of the item in the tab interface.
+The following screenshot shows the second tab content in tab and the final hotel menu with rating, description, and ingredients of the item in the tab interface.

 ![](Getting-Started_images/Getting-Started_img6.png)